 Whether you’re interested in our technology or just want to find out more about how payments can improve the transport experience, please visit us at: www.ingenico.com/op2go

-Darren Anderson is the Business Development Manager, Self Service for Ingenico Enterprise Retail.
+Darren Anderson is the Business Development Manager, Self Service.
 With a particular focus on Unattended Payments, Information Security, and considerable experience in Account and Project management, his career spans over 20 years.
 Darren is engaged across the vending industry as Ingenico develops further services to address this and other self-service payments markets.

 Ingenico Group (Euronext: FR0000125346 – ING) is the global leader in seamless payment, providing smart, trusted and secure solutions to empower commerce across all channels, in-store, online and mobile.
 With the world’s largest payment acceptance network, we deliver secure payment solutions with a local, national and international scope.
 We are the trusted world-class partner for financial institutions and retailers, from small merchants to several of the world’s best known global brands.
 Our solutions enable merchants to simplify payment and deliver their brand promise.